hadasnadan/tiny-server/README.md

-## Sample tiny server built on node.js, uses restify
+## Pack of sample apps in node.js, to demonstrate backend principles

 ### Installation